-College of Law > About > Centers & Institutes > Center for Animal Law > Curricular Program
+College of Law > About > Centers & Institutes > Center for Animal Law > Curricular Opportunities

-The center connects students with field placement opportunities that allow them to earn academic credit by working in public agencies and private organizations dealing with animals and animal welfare issues.
+The Center connects students with field placement opportunities that allow them to earn academic credit by working in public agencies and private organizations that deal with animals and animal welfare issues.
 Learn more about the College of Law’s Field Placement Program.